AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/payments.md

 ## Create a target XDM schema {#target-schema}

-In earlier steps, an ad-hoc XDM schema was created to structure the source data.
-In order for the source data to be used in [!DNL Platform], a target schema must also be created to structure the source data according to your needs.
-The target schema is then used to create a [!DNL Platform] dataset in which the source data is contained.
+In order for the source data to be used in Platform, a target schema must be created to structure the source data according to your needs.
+The target schema is then used to create a Platform dataset in which the source data is contained.
 This target XDM schema also extends the XDM [!DNL Individual Profile] class.

 A target XDM schema can be created by performing a POST request to the [Schema Registry API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).
-If you would prefer to use the user interface in [!DNL Experience Platform], the [Schema Editor tutorial](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) provides step-by-step instructions for performing similar actions in the Schema Editor.

 **API format**